 - Preheat the oven to 350°F (180°C) (without fan).

 - Place a wire rack over a large roasting tray and half fill the tray with boiling water.
 The rack needs to be high enough so that, when the meat is sitting on top of the rack, the meat should not touch the water.
 The water helps to create a steam in the oven to cook the pork and to keep it moist.

-- Roast the pork for about 30 minutes, basting every 10 minutes or so (see next step).
+- Roast the pork for about 30 minutes, basting every 10 minutes or so with the reserved marinade (see next step).

 - Meanwhile, pour the reserved marinade into a small saucepan and add the extra 2 tablespoons of honey.
 Bring the sauce to a boil and simmer gently for a few minutes until the sauce is thick and syrupy.
 Use this sauce to baste the pork.

 - After 30 minutes, turn the oven to grill (or broil) mode on high heat.
 If possible, place the tray as high as possible in the oven under the grill.
 Baste the pork generously every 3-5 minutes, making sure that it is browning nicely and doesn’t burn.
 Once the pork has caramelised nicely, remove the tray from the oven.